 Usually, it pays to do your homework in advance.
-If I had read the Travellers reviews for this place – describing the over-familiarity of the staff, poor food and criminal pricing – I would never have considered it.
-If just one person reading this article avoids wasting his time and money here, then I’ll be very happy.
+If we had read the Travelers Reviews for this place – describing the over-familiarity of the staff, poor food and criminal pricing – we would never have considered it.
+If just one person reading this article avoids wasting his time and money here, then we’ll be very happy.

 Venice Osteria and Trattoria – Osteria Carmini

 On our second day in Venice we scouted out the Dorsoduro district.
 This made a pleasant change from the much busier tourist areas of San Polo and San Marco.
 We took a vaporetto to San Basilio and walked from there.
 Around lunchtime, we found the Osteria Carmini down a small alleyway off the Campo Santa Margherita.